containers/automation/mac_pw_pool/README.md

 When no dedicated hosts have instances running, complete creation and setup will take many hours.
 This may be bypassed by *manually* running `LaunchInstances.sh --force`.
-The operator should then wait 20minutes before *manually* running `SetupInstances.sh --force`.
-This delay is necessary to account for the time a Mac instance takes to boot and become ssh-able.
+This should be done prior to installing the `Cron.sh` cron-job.

+In order to prevent all the instances from being recycled at the same (future) time, the shutdown time installed by `SetupInstances.sh` also needs to be adjusted.
+The operator should first wait about 20 minutes for all new instances to fully boot.
+Followed by a call to `SetupInstances.sh --force`.

+Now the `Cron.sh` cron-job may be installed, enabled and started.

 ## Security